Sustainability

 Simultaneously, responsible and environmentally, socially, and economically sustainable business practices can improve the operational and financial performance of a company, enhance employee wellbeing and commitment, and bring a competitive advantage.

-Impact creation at Finnfund’s investment process
+Impact creation in Finnfund’s investment process.

 When financing private companies, financial profitability is key to creating an impact.
 If a company fails to keep its business running, it will not achieve the desired impact.
 Therefore, the viability of the business model is another prerequisite for Finnfund’s investment.
 Therefore, we have three criteria for every investment: positive impact, sustainability, and profitability.
 All these aspects also play an integral role in our investment process.